ajtowns/taproot-review/README.md

 ## What if I want to do things differently?

 * This just aims to provide a helpful structure to reviewing the taproot bips -- if something else works for you, feel free to do things your way!
 Different perspectives are more likely to find more problems so this is a good thing!
-* If you aren’t confident in some area, you may want to skip it -- that’s okay, but being ignorant may just mean you’ve got fresh eyes and are able to find problems other people will overlook because they’re relying on assumptions that aren’t valid.
+* If you aren’t confident in some area, you may want to skip it -- that’s okay, but being unfamiliar with something may just mean you’ve got fresh eyes and are able to find problems other people will overlook because they’re relying on assumptions that aren’t valid.
 So do at least consider trying to review everything.
 * If you want to do things out of order, you can find the curriculum info that we’ll be sending out for future sessions [here](Curriculum.md).